MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-post-service-orders.md

 ## <a name="to-post-a-service-order"></a>To post a service order
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Orders**, and then choose the related link.
 2. Open the relevant service order.
-3. In the **Service Order** window, choose one of the following actions.
+3. On the **Service Order** page, choose one of the following actions.

     |**Action**|**Result**|
     |------------------|----------------|